CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

     ## [1] 31

-So, according to the relative risk ratio, the chickenpox infection protects by 31% against the risk to develop a glioma.
+So, the chickenpox infection protects by 31% against the risk to develop a glioma.
 Quite simple no ?

-Let’s now perform a new model by which we want to estimate the Risk
+Let’s now perform a new model by which we want to estimate the Risk difference, in this case, it is not needed to exponentiate the $\beta_1$ coeffciient, this one equals directly the Risk difference.
-difference:

 ``` r
 model3 <- glm(Case ~ exposition, family = binomial("identity"), data = data_wide); summary(model3)